codebyzeb/g2p-plus/README.md

 source setup.sh
 ```

-If you are using the `download` command, make sure you have R installed.
+If you are using the `download` command from the CHILDES processor, make sure you have R installed.

-If you are using the `phonemize` command, you will need to install the [espeak](https://github.com/espeak-ng/espeak-ng) backend.
+If you are using the `phonemize` command from the CHILDES processor, you will need to install the [espeak](https://github.com/espeak-ng/espeak-ng) backend.
 Note that on mac, you may need to point you may need to find where the dylib file was installed and make sure that phonemizer can find it by doing something like:

 ```
 brew install espeak
 export PHONEMIZER_ESPEAK_LIBRARY=/opt/homebrew/lib/libespeak.dylib
 ```

-## Usage
+## CHILDES Processor Usage

 The entry point is `childes_processor.py`, which has three modes: *download*, *extract* and *phonemize*.
 To bring up the help menu, simply type: